spm/spm-docs/docs/tutorials/fmri_preprocessing/introduction.md

 ## About the data

-The dataset can be [downloaded from here](https://www.fil.ion.ucl.ac.uk/spm/download/data/MoAEpilot/MoAEpilot.bids.zip).
+The dataset used in this tutorial can be [downloaded from here](https://www.fil.ion.ucl.ac.uk/spm/download/data/MoAEpilot/MoAEpilot.bids.zip).

-The data consists of 96 volumes (TR = 7s, 64 contiguous slices, 3×3×3mm voxels) from a single subject, in blocks of 6, giving sixteen 42s blocks.
-Due to lack of lead-in dummy scans, the first 12 volumes have been discarded leaving 84 volumes.
+The data consists of 96 volumes (TR = 7s, 64 contiguous slices, 3×3×3mm voxels) from a single participant, in blocks of six, giving sixteen 42s blocks.
+Due to the lack of lead-in dummy scans, the first 12 volumes have been discarded leaving 84 volumes.

 The condition for successive blocks alternated between rest and auditory stimulation, starting with rest.
 Auditory stimulation was bi-syllabic words presented binaurally at a rate of 60 per minute.